arcus/education_modules/statistical_tests/statistical_tests.md

 ****

-Di has run an experiment where patients were randomly assigned to one or two treatment conditions or a control.
+Di has run an experiment where patients were randomly assigned to one of two treatment conditions or a control.
 Now she wants to examine how three different biomarkers (continuous variables) differ based on experimental group.
 What kind of test would you recommend?

 [[MANOVA]]
 <script>